-• Students with disabilities who have accommodations and services will receive those services in accordance with their Individualized Education Plans and 504 Accommodation Plans to the extent practicable.
+• Students with disabilities who have accommodations and services will receive those services in accordance with their Individualized Education Plans and 504 Accommodation Plans.

 - Students requiring services per their IEP will be given those services as usual. - Special Education teachers will push into co-taught classrooms as typical practice, and will be utilized in the instruction of all students as appropriate.